mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 To use 1.3, simply select `1.3-legacy` in the tModLoader betas menu: [https://giant.gfycat.com/ConsiderateClutteredBorer.mp4](video)

+## Dual Install - Have 1.3 and 1.4 tModLoader installed at the same time
+You can keep 1.3 and 1.4 tModLoader installed at the same time if you utilize Steams ability to add non-Steam games.
+To do this, first switch to `1.3-legacy` and make sure the download finished.
+Open the install folder and copy all the files.
+Go up one level and make a tModLoader13 folder.
+Go into the tModLoader13 folder and paste the files.
+In Steam, switch back to the default beta branch on tModLoader.
+Next, click on the `Games` menu and click `Add a Non-Steam Game to My Library`.
+Click `Browse...` and navigate to the tModLoader13 folder, most likely this will be "C:\Program Files (x86)\Steam\steamapps\common\tModLoader13".
+Click on "tModLoader.exe", click "Open", then click "Add Selected Programs".
+Finally, right click on the 2nd tModLoader entry in your library and click properties, then change "tModLoader" to "tModLoader 1.3" and close the window.
+Now you have the legacy tModLoader and the auto-updating 1.4 tModLoader both in your library.

+## Migrate Everything From 1.3 to 1.4
+For the most part, the transition from 1.3 to 1.4 should be a clean start.
+The 2 are practically different games, and available mods won't match up.
+If you want to, however, you can migrate existing mods, worlds, and players.
+### Mods
+Be aware the most of the mods you used on 1.3 might not be on 1.4.
+You can manually search for mods in the "Download Mods" menu, or you can use a modpack file to attempt to download all of them in one go.
+First, open up the 1.3 saves folder and find the enabled.json file in the Mods folder, this might be in "\Documents\My Games\Terraria\ModLoader\Mods\enabled.json".
+Open up 1.4 tModLoader, click "Worshop", "Mod Packs", and then click "Open Mod Pack Folder".
+Paste the enabled.json file that you copied earlier into this folder.
+Click "Back" and then "Mod Packs" to refresh the menu.
+You should see an entry for "enabled".
+Click "View Mods in Mod Browser" then click "Download All".
+You'll most likely get a message that not all mods were found on the mod browser.
+If you do, simply click the download button on each mod in the listing.

+### Players
+Use the in-game menu to migrate players.
+Cloud players will not show up so you will have to switch to 1.3-legacy and take them off the cloud if you wish to copy them over.

+### Worlds
+Use the in-game menu to migrate worlds.
+Cloud worlds will not show up so you will have to switch to 1.3-legacy and take them off the cloud if you wish to copy them over.

 ## My worlds and characters disappeared when I installed!
 **tModLoader DOES NOT use your vanilla world and player files.**
 The in-game should give you the option to _copy over_ your original vanilla files.
 This option won't work for players and worlds you have used in Terraria 1.4.